smbjorklund/media_update/doc/model.md

 Articles, testimonials and external content are created and maintained by the users that are content managers of an area.

 Articles belong to an area.
-Articles are presented using the area's header, side-bar and footer.
+Articles are presented using the area’s header, side-bar and footer.
 Articles also get URLs that make them appear as sub-ordinates of an area.